 It points to a potential € 4.7 billion annual gain for UK industry as a result of reduced environmental protection, which in turn could mean “increasing pollution for neighbours”.

 On the labour side, it catalogues a list of potential areas where the UK might seek to lower standards.
-Here the proposals on how to counter undercutting are much less developed, but the Commission does discuss a “non-regression” clause compared to pre-Brexit levels and a “joint commitment” to a high level of protection.
+Here the proposals on how to counter undercutting are much less developed, but the Commission does discuss a “non-regression” clause based on pre-Brexit levels and a “joint commitment” to a high level of protection.

 This emphasis on adding more obligations to a CETA-style deal is not what UK ministers have in mind when they talk about a bespoke deal.
 They want to add provisions for better access to allow service trade to continue after Brexit.